COG-UK/docs/upload-instructions.md

 ### 3. Metadata
 We are building a central database for sample metadata.
-In the meantime, samples will periodically pulled into a Google Sheet, the link can be found in the `#inbound-distribution` channel.
+In the meantime, samples metadata is organised into a Google Sheet, the link can be found in the `#inbound-distribution` channel.
+When you have **finished** uploading samples for a run, please contact `Sam Nicholls` on Slack to have your new samples pulled into the sheet.
 When your samples appear, please fill in the mandatory fields as best as possible.
 You will not be able to run analyses of your samples on climb without providing metadata.